Dark-ages Reionization and Galaxy Formation Simulation -- XVII. Sizes, angular momenta and morphologies of high redshift galaxies: Model Verification

 Finally, we consider the morphological dependence of the specific angular momentum--mass relation, as observations suggest that mass, angular momentum and bulge-to-total ratio are strongly correlated \citep[e.g.][]{Romanowsky2012,Fall2013,Obreschkow2014,Sweet2018}, with galaxies with higher B/T having lower specific angular momenta, at a fixed stellar mass \citep{Fall2013,Sweet2018,Fall2018}.
-Since we assume that the bulge component has negligible angular momentum relative to the disc, we approximate the total stellar specific angular momentum as $j_T=J_\ast/(M_{\textrm{disc,}\ast}+M_{\textrm{bulge,}\ast})$.
-We plot the $j_T$--$M_\ast$ relation for galaxies in our model, coloured by their bulge-to-total mass ratio B/T, in Figure \ref{AngularMomentumMass_BT}.
+We plot the $j_\ast$--$M_\ast$ relation for galaxies in our model, coloured by their bulge-to-total mass ratio B/T, in Figure \ref{AngularMomentumMass_BT}.
 We see a clear trend of bulge-dominated galaxies lying below the disc-dominated sequence, consistent with the \citet{Fall2018} observations.
 This trend arises naturally from our assumption that the bulge component has negligible angular momentum.
-The Illustris \citep{Genel2015} and Magneticum Pathfinder \citep{Teklu2015} simulations also predict a similar correlation between galaxy type and $j_\ast$, though they don't have visual morphological classifications of their galaxies.
-The semi-analytic model of \citet{Pedrosa2015} also predicts a similar trend, with bulge and disc galaxies showing a relation with the same slopes, with the offset not dependent on the stellar or halo mass.
+The Illustris \citep{Genel2015} and Magneticum Pathfinder \citep{Teklu2015} simulations also predict a similar correlation between galaxy type and $j_\ast$, though they do not have visual morphological classifications of their galaxies.
+The hydrodynamical simulation of \citet{Pedrosa2015} also predicts a similar trend, with bulge and disc galaxies showing a relation with the same slopes, with the offset not dependent on the stellar or halo mass.

 Overall, our model reproduces the local angular momentum--mass scaling relations well.